District of Columbia

 Military and overseas voters should fill out a Federal Post Card Application (FPCA) to both register and request an absentee ballot: https://www.fvap.gov/district-of-columbia

-Your Federal Post Card Application must be received by the DC Board of Elections 21 days before the election (i.e., by Tuesday, October 18, 2022).
-You can send the application:
+The FPCA must be received by the D.C.
+Board of Elections 21 days before the election (i.e., by Tuesday, May 14, 2024).
+The application can be sent:

 • By email (scanned as an attachment) to UOCAVA@dcboe.org